uclalawcovid19behindbars/covid19_behind_bars_scrapers/README.md

     selenium/standalone-firefox-debug:2.53.1
 ```

+35. **STOP!
+DID YOU UPDATE THE MANUAL SCRAPER DATA YET?**: Visit the manual data google sheet and update the sad scrapers for which we must use our own eyes.

 4. **Run scraper**: Now we can run the scraper.
 Ensure that you are in the root directory where `covid19_behind_bars_scrapers.Rproj` lives, and run the following command.

 ```